2003–04 DFB-Pokal Frauen

 The Frauen DFB-Pokal 2003–04 was the 24th season of the cup competition, Germany's second-most important title in women's football.
 The first round of the competition was held on 6–7 September 2003.
-In the final which was held in Berlin on 29 May 2004 Turbine Potsdam defeated FFC Frankfurt 3–0, thus claiming their first title.
+In the final which was held in Berlin on 29 May 2004, Turbine Potsdam defeated FFC Frankfurt 3–0 to claim their first title.

-1st round
+First round

 Heike Rheine's 20–0 victory against FC Oberneuland was the most lopsided result in the Frauen DFB-Pokal ever, tied with an FFC Frankfurt victory from the 2001–02 season.